tldr-pages/tldr/pages/windows/choice.md

 `choice /cs /c {{Ab}}`

-- Prompt user to select a choise and prefer the [d]efault choise in a specific [t]ime:
+- Prompt user to select a choise and prefer the [d]efault choice in a specific [t]ime:

 `choice /t {{5}} /d {{N}}`